Werner von Blomberg: Commander-in-Chief of the Armed Forces and Minister of War

-On 5 November 1937, the conference between the Reich's top military–foreign policy leadership and Hitler recorded in the so-called Hossbach Memorandum occurred.
-At the conference, Hitler stated that it was the time for war or, more accurately wars, as what Hitler envisioned would be a series of localized wars in Central and Eastern Europe in the near future.
-Hitler argued that because the wars were necessary to provide Germany with Lebensraum, autarky and the arms race with France and the United Kingdom made it imperative to act before the Western powers developed an insurmountable lead in the arms race.
+On 5 November 1937, the conference between the Reich's top military–foreign policy leadership and Hitler was recorded in the so-called Hossbach Memorandum.
+At the conference, Hitler stated that it was time for war or, more accurately, wars, as what Hitler envisioned would be a series of localized wars in Central and Eastern Europe in the near future.
+Hitler argued that because the wars were necessary to provide Germany with Lebensraum, autarky, and the arms race with France and the United Kingdom made it imperative to act before the Western powers developed an insurmountable lead in the arms race.

 Of those invited to the conference, objections arose from Foreign Minister Konstantin von Neurath, Blomberg and the Army Commander-in-Chief, General Werner von Fritsch, that any German aggression in Eastern Europe was bound to trigger a war against France because of the French alliance system in Eastern Europe, the so-called cordon sanitaire, and if a Franco–German war broke out, Britain was almost certain to intervene rather than risk the prospect of France's defeat.
-Moreover, it was objected that Hitler's assumption was flawed that Britain and France would just ignore the projected wars because they had started their rearmament later than Germany had.
+Moreover, it was objected that Hitler's assumption was flawed that Britain and France would ignore the projected wars because they had started their rearmament later than Germany had.

-Accordingly, Fritsch, Blomberg and Neurath advised Hitler to wait until Germany had more time to rearm before pursuing a high-risk strategy of localized wars that was likely to trigger a general war before Germany was ready.
-None of those present at the conference had any moral objections to Hitler's strategy with which they basically agreed; only the question of timing divided them.
+Accordingly, Fritsch, Blomberg, and Neurath advised Hitler to wait until Germany had more time to rearm before pursuing a high-risk strategy of localised wars that was likely to trigger a general war before Germany was ready.
+None of those present at the conference had any moral objections to Hitler's strategy, with which they basically agreed; only the question of timing divided them.